 In the late 1970s, while Donald was in college and graduate

 school, his photography experience extended to weddings and photojournalism.
 In 1978, he was a campaign photographer for former U.S. Senator Bill Bradley during his first campaign for the United States Senate.

 Donald has studied rare coins and medallic art for over 35 years.
-When he was in high school, his interests began with ancient Roman silver denarii from Julius Caesar to Gordian III.
-Sometime after 1983, he focused his attention on medieval English pennies and American colonial coins.
-He gradually broadened his interests to include Colonial-type coins and Fugio coins, the first coins authorized by the Continental Congress.
+His interest in coins began in high school when his passion for ancient history led him to collect ancient Roman silver denarii from Julius Caesar to Gordian III.
+After he graduated from law school in 1983, he became interested in American colonial coins.
+He gradually broadened his interests to include Byzantine gold coins and medieval English hammered pennies.
 When Donald’s interests shifted from history to design, he began to focus on United States commemorative coins, world coins and art medals.

 Educational institutions that have asked Donald to lecture on medallic art and hand-held sculpture include the British Museum, Brookgreen Gardens in South Carolina, Forest Lawn Museum in California, and the International Federation for the Promotion of Medallic Art (FIDEM).
 Donald was a featured speaker in 2009 at the Samuel Dorsky symposium honoring Marcel Jovine, the former past president of the American Sculpture Association.
 He has often lectured at the request of collector organizations, including the American Numismatic Association (ANA) national shows and Summer Seminar, the Medal Collectors of America, the Colonial Coin Collectors Club, the Token and Medal Society, the American Numismatic Society (ANS), and once yearly at the New York Numismatic Club.